antonioribeiro/health-docker/README.md

-# Health Panel for Docker Environment
+# App Health Panel for Docker Environment

 ![default panel](https://github.com/antonioribeiro/health/raw/master/docs/images/panel.png)

 ## What?

-This is a docker installation for the Laravel Health Panel, which can be used to check the health of any application.
+This is a docker installation for the [Laravel Health Panel](https://github.com/antonioribeiro/health), which can be used to check the health of any application.

 ## Running